 - Sporting accidents

 More than 5.3 million Americans are living with a brain injury.
 If you’re one of them, you deserve to know who and what caused your injury.
-Regardless of how you were hurt, our experienced Kansas City traumatic brain injury attorneys at The Bradley Law Firm are here to help.
+Regardless of how you were hurt, our experienced Kansas City traumatic brain injury attorneys at Bradley Law Personal Injury Lawyers are here to help.
 Give us a call today to schedule your free case evaluation.

 What is My Kansas City Brain Injury Case Worth?